Fujifilm S2000HD Review

 In fact, it's a dead ringer for the 18x zoom S8000fd -- except it's stylishly all black, which also reduces the risk of reflections.

 Despite its size, the grip isn't miniature, extended far out from the right side of the body to accommodate any size hand.
 It's a well-sculpted grip, too.
 You'll find your forefinger falling just where it should -- on the Shutter button -- as you wrap your hand around it.
 You can even get to the Power switch with a little twist of your forefinger.
 It isn't comfortable, but it can be done.

 The rest of the top deck has the popup flash, the large Mode dial and two buttons.
-The Intelligent Face Detection/Red-Eye Removal button is furthest forward and the Bust mode button just behind it.
+The Intelligent Face Detection/Red-Eye Removal button is furthest forward and the Burst mode button just behind it.

 The left side of the camera body holds the SD card compartment with a well-designed cover you slide toward the back of the camera to unlock before it swings open on a metal hinge with a spring.
 It may seem a little larger than it has to be, but that just makes it easier to manage.